abarbarapeslo/Hackaton-Transpetro/docs/overview.md

 ## Conclusão

-&emsp;**Reevo** represents the convergence between digital finance and sustainable agribusiness, creating an innovative model that benefits both producers and investors.
+&emsp;**Nautilus** represents the convergence between digital finance and sustainable agribusiness, creating an innovative model that benefits both producers and investors.
 By uniting technology, financial inclusion, and socio-environmental impact, the platform seeks to empower farmers' lives and offer new opportunities to conscious investors.

 ---